 There haven’t been too many East Asian success stories in the Premier League, but that’s no excuse to lazily look at one player from a certain country and automatically compare him to a compatriot.

-“I played with Park Ji-sung at Man United, and they have similar qualities,” Phil Neville said of Son early this season.
+“I played with Park Ji-sung at Man United, and they have similar qualities,” Phil Neville said of Son early into the 2017-18 season.

 “Their attitude is fantastic.
 They give energy to their team.”

-The first issue here is borne out in the numbers: Son has scored as many goals since December 2016 as Park managed in seven full seasons at Old Trafford, while the Spurs man has already matched his former international team-mate’s Premier League tally of 21 assists.
+The first issue here is borne out in the numbers: Son has scored more since December 2016 as Park managed in seven full seasons at Old Trafford, while the Spurs man has already beaten his former international team-mate’s Premier League tally of 21 assists.
 It’s almost as if they offer different things.